 The what and where of lighting

-The office space now has a warm, welcoming, and exciting appeal, as opposed to its former stark and white environment.
-This is in part due to the careful use of a variety of quality and contemporary LED lighting.
+The office space now has a warm, welcoming, and exciting appeal instead of its former stark and white environment.
+This outcome is partly due to the careful use of a variety of quality and contemporary LED lighting.

-The products used are important but just as necessary is the design and layout of the lighting system - ensuring only necessary lighting of displays, worksites, and desk spaces.
-This not only helps to reduce costs in setup but also to create the desired mood, reduce energy use, carbon footprints, and minimize ongoing maintenance.
+The products used are essential, but just as necessary is the design and layout of the lighting system - ensuring only necessary lighting of displays, worksites, and desk spaces.
+These features help reduce costs in setup and create the desired mood, reduce energy use and carbon footprints, and minimize ongoing maintenance.

 Pots, plants and indoor gardens

-Perhaps the most popular aspect of the design is the lush greenery and plant life, rarely seen in such abundance inside an office space.
-The diverse array of plants not only keeps the air fresh and cool but provides a greenhouse-like atmosphere to the studio.
+Perhaps the most popular design aspect is the lush greenery and plant life, rarely seen in such abundance inside an office space.
+The diverse array of plants keeps the air fresh and cool and provides a greenhouse-like atmosphere to the studio.

-Users have described that it's helpful to have a workspace that feels like its halfway between the indoor and outdoor world and creates a certain level of calmness.
-Many of the plants are actually edible, with various legumes, a citrus tree, and herbs lining the windows, and often added to lunches.
+Users have described that it's helpful to have a workspace that feels halfway between the indoor and outdoor world and creates a certain level of calmness.
+Many plants are edible, with various legumes, a citrus tree, and herbs lining the windows, and often added to lunches.

-The office space at RoCo has a polished and linseed oil-treated concrete floor, giving the space a unique and very urban, almost industrial feeling.
-The seed oil, serving primarily as moisture sealant, offers an alternative to the use of more toxic and chemical-based materials such as floor paints or carpeting.
+The office space at RoCo has a polished and linseed oil-treated concrete floor, giving the area a unique and very urban, almost industrial feeling.
+The seed oil, serving primarily as moisture sealant, offers an alternative to using more toxic and chemical-based materials such as floor paints or carpeting.

 Appliances and fittings

-All of these features (and more) ensure RoCo is not only eco-friendly and efficient but a great place to work and welcome guests.
+All of these features (and more) ensure RoCo is eco-friendly and efficient and a great place to work and welcome guests.